workroomprds/handsonlab/blackbox API exercise.md

 # BlackBox API
 *Basics:* Explore black box puzzles with an automated tool over an api.

-*Source:* an existing workshop, new puzzles
+*Source:* an existing workshop, new puzzles.

-*Aim:* Tiny tools to run many tests
+*Aim:* Tiny tools to run many tests.

 ## Requirements
 At a minimum, you’l need something with a browser (ie your phone).

 Better: something easy to type on, something which runs your weapon of choice, something you can generate data with (ie your laptop).

 Tools you could use: the URL in your browser – it’s just a GET.
 Postman.
 Paw. cURL.